CodeForKids/quizzer/README.md

-# Demo application for Rapidfire Gem
-  Rapidfire gem can be found [here](https://github.com/code-mancers/rapidfire)
+# Code For Kids Quiz Application for Tutoring